Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

   > Execution of a few 1,000,000 steps (1 GHz ranges) for $ Delta t= 0.001 $ ps

-Microwave magnetic heating by simulation occurs in 1,300 K for magnetite, where T= 0 K initially.
-This is above the Curie temperature (the Usys plot, page 19 of this directory, is shown as the proof).
+Microwave magnetic heating by numerical simulation occurs in 1,500 K for magnetite, where T= 0 K initially.
+The peak of the time derivative dU/dt corresponds to the Curie temperatre.
+The total energy Usys and the time derivative dU/dt are shown as the proof, Ref.
+2.

 ## Numerical Code, Parameters and Files